BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 F = 0-59%

-Exam 1: Friday, February 8
+Exam 1: Friday, 7 February

-Exam 2: Friday, March 1
+Exam 2: Friday, 28 February

-Exam 3: Friday, April 5
+Exam 3: Friday, 4 April

 Exam 4: Final Exam: TBA

 Each exam will be based entirely on lecture notes, unless I say differently, and will consist of multiple choices, matching, short answer, long answer, drawing, or any combination of these.
-Plan to bring an UConn picture ID and a number 2 pencil to every exam.
+Plan to bring a UConn picture ID and a number 2 pencil to every exam.

 In addition to the lecture exams, I reserve the right to give announced or unannounced lecture quizzes, homework assignments, and to take attendance in lecture.
 There are no make-ups for missed lecture quizzes, homework assignments, or attendance in lecture.

-ATTENDANCE/PARTICIPATION is strictly a bonus based on the fact that you were in class to participate.
-Attendance cannot hurt your course grade.
-The magnitude of the attendance (participation) bonus depends on the proportion of classes you attend (See grade calculation below).
-Because it is strictly a bonus, I reserve the right not to use attendance (participation) in the calculation of final grades and there are no makeups for attendance---you are either present to participate in class or not.
-I also reserve the right to deny the attendance (participation) bonus for any student that I believe has been dishonest about attendance or any other aspect of the course.
-All final decisions regarding the attendance bonus are mine alone.
+I like to give an ATTENDANCE/PARTICIPATION Bonus (AP bonus) at the end of ths semester, but this bonus is strictly a BONUS and is based on the fact that you were either in class to participate or were not.
+The AP bonus CANNOT hurt your course grade.
+The magnitude of the AP bonus depends on the proportion of classes you attend (See grade calculation below).
+Because it is strictly a bonus, I reserve the right not to use AP in the calculation of final grades and there are no makeups for the AP bonus---you are either present to participate in class or not.
+I also reserve the right to deny the AP bonus for any student(s) that I believe have been dishonest about attendance or any other aspect of the course, cause distractions to me during lecture (e.g., using phone, sleeping, talking, etc..), or fails to attend at least 75% of all lecture classes that are held.
+All final decisions regarding the attendance bonus are mine alone and my decisons are not negotiable.

-FAQ: What if the Re-Take exam score is lower than the original exam score?
+1.What if the Re-Take exam score is lower than the original exam score?
 It will NOT count against you and will be discarded.

 1. Take all four semester exams.